 Results are analyzed, conclusions are made, and ultimately – cars are safer.
 All thanks to the great work of the IIHS.

-The Boston Personal Injury Lawyers with Jason Stone Injury Lawyers know how devastating a rear end collision can be.
+The Massachusetts Personal Injury Lawyers with Jason Stone Injury Lawyers know how devastating a rear end collision can be.
 Contact us with any questions – we are here to help!

 Watch the IIHS Rear Crash Testing video here.